hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 **Update 29.03.2015:** Suunto has released a firmware update which increased the battery time of the Ambit watches as you can read [here][8]: "With GPS accuracy set to Best/Good/Ok, the numbers are accordingly: Ambit3 Peak – 20h/30h/200h"

-**Update 27.11.2015:** After having used the Suunto Traverse for a while I would prefer it over the Ambit3 as long as you are not into multisport.
+**Update 27.11.2015:** After having used the Suunto Traverse for a while I would prefer it over the Suunto Ambit3 as long as you are not into multisport.
 The Traverse also supports GLONASS.
 More [here][9] about the Suunto Traverse.

 ## Charging the Suunto Ambit3 or Traverse
 The Anker 2nd Gen Astro E5 16000mAh is my favourite USB battery which I use to charge all my electronic devices when I go hiking.